-The body may need extra insulin during an illness.
-Therefore, a person should monitor their blood sugar levels more frequently, as they can suddenly spike.
+As a result, a person may need extra insulin during an infectious illness.
+It is important to monitor blood sugar levels more frequently than usual, as they can suddenly spike.

-The virus can also transfer from surfaces a person may have touched.
+The virus can also transmit via surfaces that a person with the infection has touched.

-People with diabetes can protect themselves from contracting the virus by:
+People with diabetes can protect themselves from contracting the virus in the same way as everyone else, by:

 - frequently disinfecting any potentially contaminated surfaces, such as countertops, tabletops, and door handles

 - not touching the eyes, nose, or mouth with unwashed hands

 - practicing physical distancing by staying 6 feet, or 2 meters, away from others in public